twisshydc/clankercloud_devkada/Instructions.md

 <li>

-<h2> Step 4:Gp to chats and put @Debie and click on it.
+<h2> Step 4:G0 to chats and type @Debie and click on it.

 </h2>